 6. A Snake Falls to Earth by Darcie Little Badger

 Last year’s Elatsoe (reviewed here), a brilliant murder mystery with a fabulist twist, was a rare treat.
-Following Ellie, a Lipan Apache teenager who, with the help of her dog’s ghost, uncovers a conspiracy in a magical America mostly like our own, it offers a surprising combination of elements that seem like they shouldn’t work together, but do, and like a dream, at that.
+Following Ellie, a Lipan Apache teenager who uncovers a magical conspiracy with the help of her dog’s ghost, it offers a surprising combination of elements that seem like they shouldn’t work together, but do, and like a dream, at that.
 Little Badger’s follow-up, a fantasy that takes its cues from Lipan Apache storytelling, sounds magnificent.
 If it’s anything like her first, I’ll be absolutely falling over myself with praise.

 7. Sense and Sensibility by Jane Austen